Legal Translation: How to Say Assault and Battery in Brazilian Portuguese?

 — By Oliver Simões

 Recently, as I have been researching about court interpretation, I came across a useful online glossary of legal and court-related terms.
-It turns out that one of the entries in the glossary appeared to have been mistranslated.
+It turns out that one of the glossary entries appeared to have been mistranslated.
 The term in question was assault and battery, which the glossary rendered as agressão e lesão corporal.

 The word agressão has a multitude of meanings in Portuguese; it could be “a moral or physical attack”, “a hostile, disrespectful attitude”, “the action or the result of verbally insulting (someone)”, or “something that offends or insults”, as well as “an insult or offense”.
 See http://www.aulete.com.br/agressão